p3t/spring-cursorpaging/README.md

 ## Design model(s)
 ![Basic concept of cursor/positions and pages](media/basic-concept.png "Basic concept of cursor/positions and pages")

-# Making things more complicate
+# Making things more complicated
 Potentially, a cursor can be reversed, meaning  the query direction can be changed.
 This can be used add the feature to the cursor page to not only point to the next page but also to the previous result-set.
 Still - this must not be misunderstood as the previous page!
 This is not easily possible, because for doing this it would require to keep all previous pages in memory or at least keep them somehow stored with the cursor (making the serialized size constantly growing).
 Therefor, a reversed cursor is: Changing the direction of the query, but not the sort-order.